sarahciston/codingcare/posts/cf-unraveling.md

 Wikipedia says a knot is 'an intentional complication'.

 The simplest knot, mathematically, is the unknot. *"The unknot is the least knotted of all knots."
-"Many knots are but complications of the unknot.* Detecting this trivial knot can be done computationally and is called the "unknotting" problem.
+"Many knots are but complications of the unknot."* Detecting this trivial knot can be done computationally and is called the "unknotting" problem.

-The Conway knot, created by the same mathematician known for the Game of Life algorithm, has 11 crossings but shares properties/polynomial with the unknot.
+The Conway knot has 11 crossings but shares properties with the unknot.

 ![Sarah Ciston, "No Knots, Only Loops" installation view, June 2023](../assets/img/anarchies5.jpg)

-The spiral is the simplest labyrinth — a duration more than a form.

 The wound-up muscle of the heart is not a knot, although there is a knot called a heart knot.
 The muscle of the heart is a spiraled double-helix, looped into itself.
 The heart can be unwound into a flat surface, a slab of meat just like any other muscle.

+The spiral is the simplest labyrinth — a duration more than a form.

 <!-- *"But the knot remembers everything, and has everything to forget. ~~[Untying the knot, therefore, is not a disarticulation.
 It does not break things into pieces.
 It is rather a casting off, whence lines that once were bound together go their different ways.]~~"* [^Ingold] (Duality/perpexity.
 The lines connect to make a point, the points connect to make a line) -->